evergreen-ci/evg-module-manager/docs/usage.md

 ```

 If any merge conflicts occur during the operation, they will be reported and the repository will
-be left in the unmerged state for manually resolution.
+be left in the unmerged state for manual resolution.

-## Committing changes to git
+### Committing changes to git

 Use the `git-commit` command to commit all your git tracked changes to your base repository and any
 modules that are currently enabled.
 The tool has already specified `--all` and `--message` option to git, which means